Dr. Finger’s Experience with Lipo

 My history of liposuctions goes back to 1982 when I read an article on liposuction prompting him to use more modern lipo techniques.
 In the past fat was literally excised (cut out).
-No one in the southeast was doing liposuctions at that time, and I had to order my cannulas from Germany.
+No one in the southeast was doing lipo at that time, and I had to order my cannulas from Germany.
 They were huge and had cutting edges.
 Still, the results made my patients very happy.
 We have graduated to tumescent liposuction, one of the most modern lipo techniques available.
 This lipo technique uses smaller, more effective and safer cannulas, and better post-operative instructions, which has made liposuction the most popular and safest procedure performed by plastic surgeons.

 For years liposuctions were limited to removal of 2 liters because of the loss of blood and postoperative complications.
-A very bright physician named Jeffery Klein, MD invented the “tumescent” liposuction technique of infusing an anesthetic containing fluid which also constricts the blood vessels in the tissues to be removed—thus minimal bleeding.
+A very bright physician named Jeffery Klein, MD invented the “tumescent” liposuction technique.
+This technique infuses an anesthetic containing fluid that minimizes bleeding.
+The fluid constricts the blood vessels in the tissues.
 We now routinely remove 3 to 5 liters per liposuction session with an extremely low complication rate.

-Recently “energy based” liposuctions such as lasers, ultrasonic, radio wave, etc. were invented with the goal of tightening the skin.
-Independent studies have demonstrated that these are no more effective than traditional liposuction, but add a new list of risks such as burning the tissues and skin.
-The energy based procedures take longer to perform than traditional liposuction, and they destroy Fat Derived Stem Cells.
-This is very important, as fat transfer/grafting is becoming very popular for re-volumizing the face, hands, reconstruction of the breast, and cosmetic breast augmentation and the buttocks (Brazilian Butt lift).
+Recently “energy based” lipo such as lasers, ultrasonic, radio wave, etc. were invented with the goal of tightening the skin.
+Independent studies have demonstrated that these treatments are no more effective than traditional liposuction, but add a new list of risks such as burning the tissues and skin.
+The energy-based procedures take longer to perform than traditional liposuction, and they destroy Fat-Derived Stem Cells.
+This is very important, as fat transfer/grafting is becoming very popular for re-volumizing the face, hands, reconstruction of the breast, and cosmetic breast augmentation and the buttocks (Brazilian Butt Lift).
 Fat is very fragile and much of the fat when grafted does not survive.
-However, fat derived stem cells are quite hardy.
+However, fat-derived stem cells are quite hardy.
 Concentrating stem cells from the patients’ own fat increases the success of the fat transfer.
 More of the fat “takes.”